Co-Founders

 Stacy Whittle is an actor, producer, filmmaker, and entrepreneur.
 She is also the proud mom of two sons.

-Stacy has lived and worked in more than a dozen countries and is most proud of all of her film work, from producing a short documentary on a geospatial initiative with NASA, to her ongoing collaborations with the USDA Forest Service about the importance of trees, to her most recent mini documentary featuring Rolando Villazón, the world-class tenor, on why urban trees matter.
+Stacy has lived and worked in more than a dozen countries.
+Her work ranges from producing a short documentary on a geospatial initiative with NASA to ongoing collaborations with the USDA Forest Service on the importance of trees, to her most recent short film featuring Rolando Villazón, the world-class tenor, on why urban trees matter.
+She’s the writer and director of an upcoming animated short called “The Tree with the Big Red Scarf,” starring Villazón.

-As an actor, Stacy most recently played Mary in the world premiere of The Last Drop, an apocalyptic drama about a world where water is nearly gone.
+As an actor, Stacy most recently played Maria Callas in Master Class in Madrid, Spain.
+She also appeared as Mary in the world premiere of The Last Drop, an apocalyptic drama about a world where water is nearly gone.
 Her stage credits span the United States, Ireland, and the Middle East, including Pankrac45, The Dead, Submission, 4.48 Psychosis (Helen Hayes Award winner), Black Comedy, Blithe Spirit, No Sex Please, We’re British, and Benefactors, among others.
 She received Broadway World’s Best Actress Award for her performance in Molotov Theatre’s Nightfall.

 On screen, Stacy co-produced and starred opposite Eric Roberts in the independent film Eyes of the Roshi, now streaming on Amazon.
 She also appeared in Haunted History on the History Channel and in many short films in Washington, D.C.